MP Estate Planning UK

 Key Considerations:

-• Understanding your residency status is crucial in determining your tax obligations.
+• Understanding your UK domicile status (not just your tax residence) is crucial to determining your IHT obligations.

 Additional Resources for Homeowners